-the German Gesellschaft are broader terms also covering partnerships.
+There are some linguistic problems here.
+First, the English word 'company' has no exact equivalent in some other languages.
+For example, the French société and the German Gesellschaft are broader terms also covering partnerships.
 Another problem is that the term 'public company' tends to be used, particularly in the United States, to mean listed company.
 Only public limited companies in the UK (and their equivalents elsewhere in Europe) are allowed to be listed; however, most such companies choose not to be listed.
-Figure 4.2 expresses some forms of enterprises in more detail than Figure 4.1.
+Figure 4.2 expresses some forms of entities in more detail than Figure 4.1.